rgutierrez-cotech/mac-dev-setup/README.md

 ### IPython

-[IPython](http://ipython.org/) is an awesome project which provides a much better Python shell than the one you get from running `$ python` in the command-line.
+[IPython](http://ipython.org/) is an awesome project which provides a much better Python shell than the one you get from running `python` in the command-line.
 It has many cool functions (running Unix commands from the Python shell, easy copy & paste, creating Matplotlib charts in-line, etc.) and I'll let you refer to the [documentation](http://ipython.org/ipython-doc/stable/index.html) to discover them.

 Before we install IPython, we'll need to get some dependencies.
 Run the following: